apache/incubator-quarks/DEVELOPMENT.md

 ## Building Edgent (For using Edgent)

+///////////////////////////////////////////////////////////
+TODO this chapter needs work.
+On one hand, the README file with the source release describes how to build Edgent - at least the simple/common case.
+Also below, for this "using Edgent" case isn't "install" more appropriate than "package" since the typical case will then be to build Edgent apps using the Edgent jars that are then installed into the local maven repository.
+Lastly, I don't understand the value of -Pdistribution (I guess the "package" task makes sense for use with that), i.e., -Pdistribution creates a tarball that only contains the Edgent SDK jars, not any of the transitive dependencies.
+Then what?
+Is the story/tools noted in samples/APPLICATION_DEVELOPMENT.md more complete / useful? (get-edgent-jars.sh can be used to collect the Edgent jars and the transitive deps, which the user can then manually bundle into a tarball or zip).
+///////////////////////////////////////////////////////////

 Building using a pre-installed Maven installation from a source release bundle:
 ``` sh
 $ mvn package